Updated: Jul 1

 Many parents have to resort to paying for an assessment themselves.
 It is often the first time that you have your concerns taken seriously.

-A full assessment will take about 3-4 hours and it is relatively expensive ( I charge £450.00 which includes gathering background information from you and your child's school, the assessment meeting and then a full, detailed report together with a follow up to talk about the contents if required).
+A full assessment will take about 3-4 hours, I currently charge £450.00 which includes gathering background information from you and your child's school, the assessment meeting and then a full, detailed report together with a follow up to talk about the contents if required.